geomms/Predicting-Seattle-Housing-Prices/README.md

 * Log Transformation
 * Min-Max Scaling

+### Metrics Used:
+- Mean Absolute Error: we wanted to see the + and - in dollars that the models predicted.
+- R2 score: we wanted an indicator that would tell use the accuracy % our models are performing.
+-

 ## Models Used:

 ### Decision Tree Regressor (Anh)
   - Decision Tree did not do so well at predicting future unknown data.
-(May be overfitting)
+(Weakness: May be overfitting)
   - The initial score mean absolute error & R2
     - MAE Score: 103564.73759259259
     - R2 Score: 0.6560417913775461
   - After finding best leaf_nodes to use:
     - MAE Score: 92981.27526326235
     - R2 Score: 0.6954556318824348
-  - After Feature Engineering:
+  - After Feature Engineering: (Some minor imporvements on the model here.
+MAE did go up from the last test, but R2 score improved)
     - MAE Score: 96855.61173606818
     - R2 Score: 0.7386150819288836
 ### Random Forest Regressor (Anh)
   - Random Forest did a decent predicition.
-(Possible overfitting as well)
+(Weakness: Possible overfitting as well)
     - MAE Score: 73762.70740831373
     - R2 Score: 0.7950082670186805
-  - After Feature Engineering:
+  - After Feature Engineering:(Some minor imporvements on the model here.
+MAE didn't improve, while R2 did)
     - MAE Score: 75174.91694989661
     - R2 Score: 0.8137494114589178

 ### Technologies